 - Antibiotics help prevent infection caused by bacteria.

 During your HSG procedure, your body may react to the dye.
 A reaction may cause nausea, skin itching, hives, or breathing problems.
-Tell your caregiver right away if you have any of these symptoms after you have received the dye.
+Tell your healthcare provider right away if you have any of these symptoms after you have received the dye.
 You could also bleed more than expected or get an infection.
 Even after you have an HSG, you may need other tests to find the cause of your health problem.
-Without this procedure, caregivers may not know the cause of your medical condition.
+Without this procedure, healthcare providers may not know the cause of your medical condition.
 The signs and symptoms you presently have may continue and become worse.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.